adesandr/GliderThrow_Meter/docs/index.rst

 Using a dual system simplifies a lot the throw setting of your model by having a direct view of "equivalent" control surfaces at the same time (left and right aileron, or flap).

-As the first device embedded a small http server, the data can be viewed through any web browser on a smartphone (Android, iOS, etc.), PC or MAC.
+As the first device embedded a small http server, the data can be viewed through any web browser on a smartphone, PC or MAC, using Windows, Linux, Android or iOS.

 UI is built using bootstrap and jquery, and all the files needed are embedded in the .rodata segment of the first device.